menu

 Demographics

 Beale Air Force Base is a very ethnically-diverse town.
 The people who call Beale Air Force Base home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Beale Air Force Base residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Beale Air Force Base include German, Irish, Norwegian, French, and European.
+The greatest number of Beale Air Force Base residents report their race to be White, followed by Asian.
+Beale Air Force Base also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.14% of the town’s residents.
+Important ancestries of people in Beale Air Force Base include German, Irish, Norwegian, European, and English.

 The most common language spoken in Beale Air Force Base is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics